 - access to connectivity offering at least 100 Mbps for all European households.

-It confirms and builds upon the previous broadband objectives set by 2020 giving every European access to 30 Mbps connectivity and half of the households a subscription at 100 Mbps.
-It further calls for 5G connectivity to be available in at least one major city in each Member State by 2020 at the latest.
+It confirms and builds upon the previous broadband objectives for 2020, to supply every European with access to at least 30 Mbps connectivity, and to provide half of European households with connectivity rates of 100 Mbps.
+Furthermore, it calls for 5G connectivity to be available in at least one major city in each Member State by 2020 at the latest.

 Broadband Europe showcases more than 200 successful European broadband projects in a database of good practices.
 It also provides information and guidance on investing in broadband development, technological solutions, business models, financing tools and measures to reduce the costs of broadband deployment.

-Read the current broadband developments of each Member State on its country page which also include information on the national broadband strategies and policies, financial instruments, major projects as well as links to publications and contact information of responsible authorities.
+The country pages for each Member State provide information on developments in broadband, the national broadband strategies and policies, financial instruments, major projects, links to publications and contact information of responsible authorities.
 The network of the Broadband Competence Offices supports broadband deployment across the EU.

 The Europe-wide competition for the European Broadband Awards aims at identifying the most successful projects of high-speed network development.